 However, a senior figure from the U.S.-led coalition warned that the Americans and their allies face a ``rough winter″ of attacks by insurgents.

 One soldier from the 3rd Armored Cavalry Regiment was killed about 8 a.m.
 Thursday when his truck hit a land mine near the Husaybah border crossing point with Syria 195 miles northwest of Baghdad, the military said.

 A paratrooper from the 82nd Airborne Division was killed and two others wounded when their patrol came under rocket-propelled grenade and small arms fire near Mahmudiyah, 15 miles south of Baghdad, about 8 p.m.
 Wednesday, the military said.

 Their deaths brought to 140 the number of U.S. soldiers killed in Iraq by hostile fire since President Bush declared an end to major combat May 1.
-A total of 114 U.S. soldiers were killed in action before Bush's declaration.
+A total of 114 U.S. soldiers were killed in the invasion, which began March 20.